-Range shifts will result in novel species assemblages, influencing both competitive and reproductive 70 71 interactions.
-The evolutionary implications of such secondary contact are difficult to predict, as hybridization and introgression can increase extinction rates through mechanisms such as genetic 72 73 swamping and outbreeding depression and be an important source of genomic and phenotypic diversity 74 (Rhymer and Simberloff 1996; Todesco et al. 2016; Taylor and Larson 2019).
-The study of hybridization 75 has a long history in plants (e.g., Linné and Haartman 1751), but only recently has it become clear how 76 widespread and fundamental this process is in plant evolution (e.g. Soltis & Soltis 2009, Alix et al. 2017, Stull et al. 2023).
-In the British flora, it is estimated that hybridization has occurred in at least 25% of taxa 77 78 (Mallet 2005; Stace et al. 2015), and in up to 40% of species in certain genera (Preston and Pearman 79 2015).
-Still, hybridization has historically been considered a rare occurrence in tropical trees, as hybrids 80 were thought to be poor competitors in high-diversity tropical forests (Ashton 1969; Ehrendorfer 1970; Gentry 1982).
-Mounting genomic evidence now suggests that hybridization was not only common 81 82 historically, but has been a key driver of speciation in the Neotropical tree flora (reviewed by Schley et al. 2022).
-In addition, hybridization has been shown to play a central role in expanding the niche breadth of 83 hybridizing tree species, which may enhance their resilience to future change (Karunarathne et al. 2024).
-84 85 Increased hybridization under climate change may thus reshape to the classic "adapt, acclimate, migrate or die" scenario for Andean trees (Feeley et al. 2012), wherein even minor range shifts facilitate gene 86 flow that allows some species to adapt and cope more quickly (Kulmuni et al. 2024).
-87 88
+Range shifts will result in novel species assemblages, influencing both competitive and reproductive interactions.
+The evolutionary implications of such secondary contact are difficult to predict, as hybridization and introgression can increase extinction rates through mechanisms such as genetic swamping and outbreeding depression and be an important source of genomic and phenotypic diversity (Rhymer and Simberloff 1996; Todesco et al. 2016; Taylor and Larson 2019).
+The study of hybridization has a long history in plants (e.g., Linné and Haartman 1751), but only recently has it become clear how widespread and fundamental this process is in plant evolution (e.g. Soltis & Soltis 2009, Alix et al. 2017, Stull et al. 2023).
+In the British flora, it is estimated that hybridization has occurred in at least 25% of taxa (Mallet 2005; Stace et al. 2015), and in up to 40% of species in certain genera (Preston and Pearman 2015).
+Yet despite this propensity for plants to hybridize, there are proportionately few reported hybrid zones and it is unclear whether this is an artefact of underreporting, lack of data, and botanist biases or a mechanistic difference in plant and animal hybridization result in different evolutionary outcomes, or a combination of both (see Nieto Feliner et al. 2023 for a discussion of potential causes).
+Similarly, hybridization has historically been considered a rare occurrence in tropical trees, as hybrids were thought to be poor competitors in high-diversity tropical forests (Ashton 1969; Ehrendorfer 1970; Gentry 1982).
+Mounting genomic evidence now suggests that hybridization was not only common historically, but was a key driver of speciation in the Neotropical tree flora (reviewed by Schley et al. 2022).
+In addition, hybridization has been shown to play a central role in expanding the niche breadth of hybridizing tree species, which may enhance their resilience to future change (Karunarathne et al. 2024).